- What is Cluster Headache?

 - How do I get a referral to a neurologist?

-In England you can go to your GP and ask for referral to a consultant of your choice under the NHS ‘Choose & Book, Choice at Referral’, even if the consultant is out of your PCT area.
+In England and Wales you can go to your GP and ask for referral to a consultant of your choice under the NHS ‘Choose & Book, Choice at Referral’, even if the consultant is out of your CCG [Clinical Commissioning Group] area.
 For private referrals, you will still need your GP to refer you.
+In Scotland and Northern Ireland we suggest you ask your GP to refer you to a headache neurologist.

 - What medications should I ask for?

 If your GP is already in agreement that you have CH, then the medication recommended by the BNF (British National Formulary – GPs’ prescribing bible) is subcutaneous sumatriptan [Imigran in injection form), or the nasal spray version; high flow oxygen is also recommended.
 A drug called verapamil is the first-line choice for CH prevention.
-Your GP can prescribe both.
+Your GP can prescribe both abortive [painkilling] and preventive medications.

 - What if my GP refuses to prescribe the recommended medications for CH?

-If your GP still refuses to prescribe, you can complain to the practice manager that recommended medication for your condition is being withheld and if that complaint is not satisfactorily dealt with, then you can contact the Prescriptions Adviser at your local PCT [Primary Care Trust], they are listed in the Phone Book and/or you can Google them online.
+If your GP still refuses to prescribe, you can complain to the practice manager that recommended medication for your condition is being withheld and if that complaint is not satisfactorily dealt with, then you can contact the Prescribing Adviser at your local Clinical Commissioning Group [CCG], they are listed in the phone book and/or you can Google them online, and tell them that medications listed in the BNF and licensed for your diagnosed condition are being withheld.

-Another publication which details medications that your GP can prescribe for CH is “Understanding Migraine & Other Headaches”, [Dr Anne MacGregor] one of a series of books on different health conditions, by Family Doctor Books and published in association with the British Medical Association; there is a complete chapter on cluster headache.
+Another publication which details medications that your GP can prescribe for CH is “Understanding Migraine & Other Headaches”, [Professor Anne MacGregor] one of a series of books on different health conditions, by Family Doctor Books and published in association with the British Medical Association; there is a complete chapter on cluster headache.
+The books are available at leading chemist shops.

 - Is Cluster Headache a disability?

 Yes, it is, even if you are an episodic sufferer, employment law says so - London Clubs Management v Hood (2002).
-Further information on your employment rights and entitlement to other benefits is available from the Neurosupport website. http://www.thebraincharity.org.uk/
+Further information on your employment rights can be found in the Your Rights section of our website.

 - Do I qualify for benefits if I have CH?